 As a foreign lawyer there will be limitations to what you can sign off and for a litigator, limitations on your court representations (something to consider for Barristers in particular).
 For most solicitors it will make little difference on a day to day basis but you will still be encouraged to sit for qualification as a Jersey/Guernsey advocate as soon as you become eligible after two/three years’ (respectively) practice on the island.

-Work permits are not required for EU residents.
-For non-EU citizens a work permit application would need to be made on a case by case basis and will be determined by the level of expertise that the candidate brings and the relative availability or lack of that expertise within the existing market.
-This would typically make it difficult for very junior non-EU lawyers who don’t yet have the experience to distinguish themselves but for most experienced lawyers, if you are being interviewed by a firm then the chances are they are confident they can get the permit.
+Work permits are not required for UK citizens.
+For non-UK citizens a work permit application would need to be made on a case by case basis and will be determined by the level of expertise that the candidate brings and the relative availability or lack of that expertise within the existing market.
+Given the high demand for (and shortage of) legal expertise, prospects are good and if you are being interviewed by a firm then the chances are they are confident they can get the permit.

-Jersey typically out performs the UK in terms of secondary school exam results, largely due to the fact that around 55%-60% of students are in either fee-paying or selective education.
-Within the fee paying sector standards are high.
-Primary level education is widely considered to be excellent.
+Jersey typically outperforms the UK in terms of secondary school exam results, perhaps in part due to the fact that around 55%-60% of students are in either fee-paying or selective education.
+Within the fee-paying sector, standards are high (and fees tend to be lower).
+Primary education is widely considered to be excellent.

 The Career Path

-In fact, many people find the thought of returning onshore unappealing and choose to remain offshore, either aiming for Partnership, every bit as realistic but challenging as onshore, or moving to one of the other centres where the offshore firms proliferate.
-Cayman, BVI, Bermuda, Hong Kong, Singapore, Dubai, Mauritius – all are potential next steps for a Channel Islands lawyer, as is the London office of an offshore firm. .
+In fact, many people find the thought of returning onshore unappealing and choose to remain offshore, either aiming for Partnership, every bit as (or arguably more) realistic as onshore, or moving to one of the other centres where the offshore firms proliferate.
+Cayman, BVI, Bermuda, Singapore, Hong Kong, Dubai, Mauritius – all are potential next steps for a Channel Islands lawyer, as is the London office of an offshore firm

 Origin Legal is a specialist legal recruitment company launched in January 2005 by a management team that first came together in 1996.
-Our international team has been helping lawyers to make life changing moves to the Channel Islands for over fifteen years.
-We aim to simplify what is a potentially complex move, employing our vast experience to advise on every stage from initial fact finding through to starting at your new firm.
+Our international team has been helping lawyers to make life-changing moves to the Channel Islands since 2000.
+We aim to simplify what is a potentially complex move, employing our vast experience to advise on every stage from initial fact-finding through to starting at your new firm.

 - To find out more take a look at some of the following links: